 My wife and I just moved from the ashram in Miami Florida to the mother ashram in Espanola New Mexico.
 It was 1975 and we spent six weeks driving across the country enjoying ourselves along the way.
 We stayed in many ashrams as was common in those early days of our evolution as a kundalini yoga community.
-At each ashram we did some karma yoga to both contribute for the food we ate and as an act of service to support the local community. it was a special time filled with all new experiences.
+At each ashram, we did some karma yoga to both contribute to the food we ate and as an act of service to support the local community. it was a special time filled with all new experiences.

-We had arranged a home style birth in a birthing center in Albuquerque, about an hour and a half drive from where lived.
-We drove to Albuquerque for the nurse midwife to give her an examination and hopefully to stimulate the birth process.
+We had arranged a home-style birth in a birthing center in Albuquerque, about an hour and a half drive from where lived.
+We drove to Albuquerque for the nurse-midwife to give her an examination and hopefully to stimulate the birth process.
 At the end of the exam, we drove home stopping in Santa Fe for an Italian dinner.
-Around one in the morning, my wife wakes me up after throwing up the italian dinner and says the baby is coming.
-Time to make the 90 minute drive back to Albuquerque.
+Around one in the morning, my wife wakes me up after throwing up the Italian dinner and says the baby is coming.
+Time to make the 90-minute drive back to Albuquerque.

 We get in our old Dodge van that we drove across the country in and discovered that we did not have enough gas to make the entire trip.
-In fact we were not sure we had enough gas to get to the all night truck stop about 25 minutes away.
+In fact, we were not sure we had enough gas to get to the all-night truck stop about 25 minutes away.
 Only slight panic as we did really trust that we were protected.
 We made a quick stop at the Ranch, the house where Yogi Bhajan lived with his family, where a guard was always on duty.
 He found some gas to put in our van so we could get to the truck stop.

 Thankfully we arrived at the truck stop and proceeded to fill up the van.
 When it was full I went inside to pay and found no one around.
 I called out a few times and eventually heard a sound coming from behind the counter.
-The attendant was laying on the floor shaking, and in broken words said he was just robbed at gun point and told to lay on the floor and not to move.
+The attendant was laying on the floor shaking, and in broken words said he was just robbed at gunpoint and told to lay on the floor and not to move.
 We must have missed the robbers by a minute or two.
 I explained to the man that my wife was in the car and she was in labor so I needed to go.
 I left the gas money on the counter and headed back on the road.

-It was an old van that formally belong to the telephone company in Florida.
+It was an old van that formally belonged to the telephone company in Florida.
 It was painted a sort of Army green color and the engine was clearly not going to last much longer, but we prayed it would make it to the birthing center.
 There are a few steep hills along the way that the van groaned to ascend.
 It was now past 3 in the morning and the contractions were coming pretty regular.
 We needed to get to the house.
 Slowly the van brought us to our destination.